Termite: Relationship with other organisms

-Some species of ant are known to capture termites to use as a fresh food source later on, rather than killing them.
+Some ant species are known to capture termites to use as a fresh food source later on, rather than killing them.
 For example, Formica nigra captures termites, and those that try to escape are immediately seized and driven underground.
 Certain species of ants in the subfamily Ponerinae conduct these raids although other ant species go in alone to steal the eggs or nymphs.
 Ants such as Megaponera analis attack the outside of mounds and Dorylinae ants attack underground.
-Despite this, some termites and ants can coexist peacefully.
+Despite this, some termites and ants can coexist peacefully and mutually benefit from cohabitation.
 Some species of termite, including Nasutitermes corniger, form associations with certain ant species to keep away predatory ant species.
 The earliest known association between Azteca ants and Nasutitermes termites date back to the Oligocene to Miocene period.

 54 species of ants are known to inhabit Nasutitermes mounds, both occupied and abandoned ones.
 One reason many ants live in Nasutitermes mounds is due to the termites' frequent occurrence in their geographical range; another is to protect themselves from floods.
 Iridomyrmex also inhabits termite mounds although no evidence for any kind of relationship (other than a predatory one) is known.
 In rare cases, certain species of termites live inside active ant colonies.
 Some invertebrate organisms such as beetles, caterpillars, flies and millipedes are termitophiles and dwell inside termite colonies (they are unable to survive independently).
 As a result, certain beetles and flies have evolved with their hosts.
 They have developed a gland that secrete a substance that attracts the workers by licking them.
 Mounds may also provide shelter and warmth to birds, lizards, snakes and scorpions.

 Termites are known to carry pollen and regularly visit flowers, so are regarded as potential pollinators for a number of flowering plants.
 One flower in particular, Rhizanthella gardneri, is regularly pollinated by foraging workers, and it is perhaps the only Orchidaceae flower in the world to be pollinated by termites.

 Many plants have developed effective defences against termites.
 However, seedlings are vulnerable to termite attacks and need additional protection, as their defence mechanisms only develop when they have passed the seedling stage.
 Defence is typically achieved by secreting antifeedant chemicals into the woody cell walls.
 This reduces the ability of termites to efficiently digest the cellulose.
 A commercial product, "Blockaid", has been developed in Australia that uses a range of plant extracts to create a paint-on nontoxic termite barrier for buildings.
-An extract of a species of Australian figwort, Eremophila, has been shown to repel termites; tests have shown that termites are strongly repelled by the toxic material to the extent that they will starve rather than consume the food.
+An extract of a species of Australian false sandalwood, Eremophila mitchellii, has been shown to repel termites; tests have shown that termites are strongly repelled by the toxic material to the extent that they will starve rather than consume the food.
 When kept close to the extract, they become disoriented and eventually die.